PeppeL-G/bagawork/docs/src/routes/(other)/examples/+page.md

 # Examples
-On these pages you find examples of apps implemented in Bagawork.
+On these pages you find examples of apps implemented in BagaWork.
 Have fun!